Augsburg Park Library: Remodeling

 In August 2013, Augsburg Park Library closed for a one-month remodeling.
 Updates were made to the building (which had last been remodeled in 2003), with a focus on creating more natural light for patrons, a teen reading lounge, and the addition of a Family Play and Learn Spot with input from the Minnesota Children's Museum, which provides a dedicated area for children to share, create and play.
 Going well beyond the typical children's area, the Smart Play Spot supports pre-reading skills and engages adults in children's early literacy, providing activities for children's hands-on learning and opportunities to sing, write and play with other children.

 Programs

-Serving a vibrant neighborhood in both Richfield and nearby Minneapolis, Augsburg Park's collection includes resources for Somali, Spanish and Vietnamese readers.
+Serving a neighborhood in both Richfield and nearby Minneapolis, Augsburg Park's collection includes resources for Somali, Spanish and Vietnamese readers.
 Included in the library is a collection of folktales in Vietnamese cherished by patrons from Vietnam.
 Several days each week during the school year, homework helpers are available to tutor K-12 students.
 Since 2007, the library has co-hosted a kite festival in June in partnership with Friends of Augsburg Park Library and the Richfield Police.
 Ongoing programs include help with tax preparation, conversation circles for those wishing to improve their English language speaking skills, and Sing, Play, Learn! in collaboration with the MacPhail Center for Music.

-Staff

-Librarians at Augsburg create award-winning tailored programs for the community.
-Phuoc Tran, a librarian at Augsburg Park Library and the first Vietnamese librarian in Minnesota, was recognized in 2013 with an Outstanding Citizen Award, an annual recognition by the Richfield Human Rights Commission.
-She has contributed to the success of a number of community events, including: the Unity in the Community celebration which replaced Cinco de Mayo with a festival celebrating the cultural plurality of the community; the kite festival; and Heroes and Helpers which pairs police officers with underprivileged children to shop for Christmas presents.
-Tran has also delivered cultural training to the Richfield Police.